Achronite/energenie-ener314rt/README.md

 The received messages are passed back to node.js using the callback registered during the ``openThingsReceiveThread``.
 These messages conform to the OpenThings parameter standard.
 All OpenThings parameters received from the device are decoded and returned using the callback in a json format.

-For example the 'Adapter Plus' returns the following parameters:
+For example the 'Smart Plug+' returns the following parameters:
 ```
 {
     "timestamp": <numeric 'epoch based' timestamp, of when message was read>